NotBrianZach/bza/README.md

       - docker run -t -p 8080:80 axarev/parsr-ui-localhost:latest &
     - it takes quite some time for this tool to run btw, like a lot, it's a NLP tool
     - maybe someone should make a LLM version that is way better and works 99% of the time lol (that would be good enough for us)
+- epub
+  - pandoc -i /path/to/file.epub -o /path/to/output.md

+- EXPERIMENTAL attempt to clean badly formatted tables or latex with gpt3.5-turbo (might try tweaking prompt if doesn't work, takes a few minutes and costs about a dollar for every 100 pages as of this writing)
+  - gptClean <inputFile> [outputFilePath]
+    - defaults to inputFilePath + "cleaned.md"

 ## TODO Read Markdown
 - to read the markdown we use ink-mde